-- Sensitization and education of primary healthcare providers about the detection of substance use disorders and behavioral addictions and their treatment.
-Screening, brief intervention, and referral to treatment can be more frequently done in primary care. - Optimum utilization of online training mechanisms for the training of medical professionals about substance use disorders and behavioral addictions.
-As a long-term goal, there is a need to incorporate the Ministry of Health and Family Welfare-approved addiction psychiatry curriculum at the MBBS level. - Expanding the healthcare services available and making a basket of services available to cater to the different needs of the population.
+- Sensitization and education of primary health care providers about detection of substance use disorders and behavioural addictions and their treatment.
+Screening, brief intervention and referral to treatment can be more frequently used in primary care. - Optimum utilization of online training mechanisms for training of medical professionals about substance use disorders and behavioural addictions.
+As a longterm goal, there is a need to incorporate the Ministry of Health and Family Welfare approved addiction psychiatry curriculum at the MBBS level. - Expanding the healthcare services available and making a basket of services available to cater to different needs of the population.

-Education and Awareness
+Education and awareness

-- Enhancing awareness about substance use and the harms associated with it, especially in the younger population and educational institutions. - Health promotion measures to enhance prosocial behaviors to reduce substance use experimentation among the younger population.
+- Enhancing the awareness about substances of use and the harms associated with them, especially in the younger population and educational institutions. - Health promotion measures to enhance prosocial behaviours to reduce substance use experimentation among the younger population.